hernandoabella/coding-king/README.md

 - **React:** A popular JavaScript library for building user interfaces, developed and maintained by Facebook.
 - **Vue:** A progressive JavaScript framework for building user interfaces, designed to be incrementally adoptable.
 - **Angular:** A TypeScript-based open-source web application framework developed and maintained by Google.
-- **Stelve:** A lightweight JavaScript framework that compiles components into efficient JavaScript code.

 ### Control Version
 Essential for managing and tracking changes to your code, with Git being the most popular choice.
 - **Git:** A distributed version control system that helps developers collaborate and maintain a complete history of their projects.